 As a further demonstration of its commitment to health, CVS Health also announced the end of tobacco sales at CVS/pharmacy as of Sept.
 3, nearly a month ahead of the previously targeted date of Oct.
 1. In February, the company announced that it would end the sale of cigarettes and tobacco products at its CVS/pharmacy stores, making CVS/pharmacy the first and only national pharmacy chain to take this step in support of the health and well-being of its patients and customers.

-"Along with the start of CVS Health, the sale of cigarettes and tobacco products at CVS/pharmacy ends today.”“Along with the start of CVS Health, the sale of cigarettes and tobacco products at CVS/pharmacy ends today.
+“Along with the start of CVS Health, the sale of cigarettes and tobacco products at CVS/pharmacy ends today.
 By eliminating cigarettes and tobacco products from sale in our stores, we can make a difference in the health of all Americans,” Merlo declared.